-(e) Federal Funding Accountability and Transparency Act
+D. Federal Funding Accountability and Transparency Act

 The SLAA agrees that it will comply with the Federal Funding Accountability and Transparency Act (FFATA or Transparency Act - P.L.
 109-282, as amended by § 6202(a) of P.L.
-110-252) subaward and executive compensation reporting requirements.
+110-252) (implemented in 2 C.F.R. part 170).
+In particular, this means reporting on subawards and executive compensation.
+(See also, 2 C.F.R. § 200.300(b) and www.fsrs.gov).
 With respect to FFATA, the SLAA agrees that it will comply with the Award Term in Appendix A hereto.
 The SLAA further provides assurance that it will comply with all other applicable Federal statutes and regulations and OMB circulars in effect with respect to the periods for which it receives grant funding.